Find a Party Wall Surveyor

 How much does a party wall surveyor cost?

-Most party wall surveyors charge an hourly rate that is usually between £90 and £450 an hour.
-The cost of a party wall surveyor depends on where you are in the country and how much work they need to do.
+• Most party wall surveyors charge an hourly rate that is usually between £90 and £450 an hour.
+The cost of a party wall surveyor depends on where you are in the country and how much work they need to do during the party wall surveying process.

-While these averages give you an idea of a party wall surveyor cost in 2024, you should contact a local party wall surveyor to get a detailed quote.
+• While these averages give you an idea of party wall surveyor costs, you should contact a local party wall surveyor to get a detailed quote.

 Use our free tool to instantly find qualified local Party Wall Surveyors: